stanford-crfm/levanter/docs/Port-Models.md

 # Porting Models to Levanter

 ## Overview
 This guide outlines the process of porting new models into Levanter.
-While we emphasize adding a causal language model (LM) that is implemented in Hugging Face, these steps are applicable to general models from multiple sources.
+While we emphasize the scenario of adding a causal language model (LM) that is implemented in Hugging Face, this guide is applicable to general models from all sources.

 We'll start with a detailed walkthrough on implementing your model and testing it.
 Subsequently, we'll describe how to configure and run a training job with your model.
 To conclude, we'll share insights and recommendations to enhance your model's training efficiency.